Rehearsal Venue / Times

 Formerly known as the KEMS Orchestra, we operate within the King Edward Music Society of Macclesfield, which also has a Choir, a Concert Band and an informal Contemporary Music Group.
 The orchestra rehearses on Tuesdays and we always welcome interest from potential new players, especially strings and percussion.

-Tuesday evenings from 7.30 pm to 9.30 pm during term time at Manchester High School for Girls, Grangethorpe Road, Manchester
+Tuesday evenings from 7.30 pm to 9.30 pm during term time at William Hulme Grammar School (Springbridge Road, Moss Side), Manchester

 We are a group of musicians dedicated to playing good music, enjoying ourselves, and helping to raise money for charities at the same time.
 Admission to our concerts is usually free but collections are made for the charity sponsored by each concert.